MahaveerSatra/SalesStrategy_AgentTeam/readme.md

 # Enterprise Account Business Development System

+> This tool helps a Head of Sales at a Tier-1 Tech firm reduce account research time from 4 hours to 4 minutes.

 A full-stack multi-agent AI system that automates enterprise sales research.
-Given a target account, it gathers intelligence in real time, identifies sales opportunities, and generates actionable reports — reducing hours of manual research to minutes.
+Given a target account, it gathers intelligence in real time, identifies sales opportunities, and generates actionable reports.

 **Stack:** LangGraph · FastAPI · React/TypeScript · ChromaDB · LangSmith